How do I choose the right version control system for my research project?

 - Integrate with your development environment:

-- Set up your IDE or text editor to work with your VCS
+- Set up your Integrated Development Environment (IDE), such as Visual Studio Code, RStudio, PyCharm or Eclipse, or a text editor to work with your VCS

 - Implement continuous integration for automated testing